krathalan/firefox-complement/README.md

 ### Third party fonts
 Fanboy's Anti-thirdparty Fonts list: https://fanboy.co.nz/fanboy-antifonts.txt

+Fonts are commonly loaded from Google, Amazon, and other font hosting sites.
+This list stops that.
 The Fanboy list blocks some websites from loading fonts from their own domain, such as on gitlab.com for proper icons.
-I have created a fork of their anti-thirdparty fonts list that re-allows this functionality.
-This modified list will still block a majority of web fonts being loaded from CDNs.

-Krathalan's Anti-thirdparty Fonts list: https://git.sr.ht/~krathalan/firefox-complement/blob/master/uBlock_Filters/krathalans-anti-third-party-fonts.txt
+Some websites may look different or broken when using this list.

 ### Other
 Many of these are simply good hosts lists meant to be used with Pihole or similar programs, but work well with uBlock Origin as well.